 There are many different breast pumps on the market, each with its pro’s and cons.
 The same pump won’t work for everyone, leading to conflicting opinions from friends and on social media.

-Generally, a breast pump is one of the bigger expenses when having a baby, and new mothers don’t have the luxury of testing a breast pump before purchasing.
+Generally, a breast pump is one of the bigger expenses when having a baby.
+New mothers often don’t have the luxury of testing a breast pump before purchasing.

 This article provides information on the basics of breast pumps to help you choose the breast pump best suited to your needs.